prysmaticlabs/documentation/website/docs/install/install-with-script.md

 <br /><br />

 <strong>Test networks</strong> are available in both the execution layer (EL) and consensus layer (CL).
 Every EL network has a corresponding partner CL network.
-In this quickstart, you'll learn how to run a node + validator on the following network pairs:
+This quickstart shows you how to run a node + validator on the following network pairs:

 <br /><br />